 Apart from the beaches, Milos is also famous for its picturesque villages.
 The capital of the island is Plaka and its harbour is Adamas.
 There are also many other small traditional villages all around the island.
 The friendly inhabitants will give a special tone in your holidays.

-Greek ferries to Milos
+Greek ferries to Milos in Cyclades

 Ferries from Piraeus to Milos and from Milos to Piraeus depart every day and the trip takes 5-7 hours.
 Milos is connected by ferry to many islands of Cyclades.
 In particular, there are ferries from Milos to Mykonos, Milos to Thira Santorini, Milos to Naxos and Milos to Ios.
 Also from the small port of Pollonia, daily local ferries to Kimolos depart.
 In general, ferries from Milos go to Piraeus, Santorini, Ios, Koufonissi, Folegandros, Amorgos, Mykonos, Naxos, Kythnos, Serifos, Sifnos, Anafi, Heraklion Crete, Rhodes, Halki, Karpathos, Kasos and Sitia Crete.